sonukuldeep/Docs/src/contents/interview.md

 ```

 Promises are a fundamental tool for working with asynchronous code in JavaScript and are widely used to simplify complex asynchronous operations and improve code readability and maintainability.
 They provide a clear way to handle success and error scenarios while avoiding callback hell.

+### Strict mode

+Strict mode is a development mode feature that helps you write cleaner and more reliable code by catching and highlighting potential problems in your application.
+It is not specific to React but is a JavaScript feature that can be applied to React applications (as well as other JavaScript code).

+The main benefits of using strict mode in React are as follows:

+- Detecting Unsafe Lifecycles and Deprecated APIs: Strict mode helps you identify and address components with unsafe lifecycles (e.g., componentWillMount, componentWillUpdate, and componentWillReceiveProps) and deprecated APIs.
+It logs warnings to the console for these issues.

+- Identifying Side-Effects: It helps identify side-effects in your render methods.
+For example, if a component's render method causes a mutation that is not part of rendering (e.g., modifying a global variable), strict mode will catch and warn you about it.

+- Warns About Legacy String Refs: It warns you if you are using string refs (e.g., ref="myRef") instead of callback refs (e.g., ref={node => this.myRef = node}), which is recommended.

+- Detecting Unexpected Side-Effects: Strict mode intentionally "double-invokes" certain functions, like constructor, render, and componentDidUpdate, to help detect side-effects.
+This can catch bugs that might not be apparent in non-strict mode.

+- Improves Development Tool Warnings: It helps development tools like React DevTools to provide better error messages and warnings.

+It's important to note that strict mode is intended for development use only.
+You should not use it in production as it can have a performance impact.
+When you build your application for production, strict mode-related code and checks are automatically stripped out.